 - intent of existing zoning;

 - tower height response to location and surrounding context;

-- streetscape for a shopping street; and
+- · streetscape for a shopping street; and

 - transition to adjacent neighbourhood.

-Density - A density of 6.90 FSR was originally proposed for this application.
-Staff have reviewed the proposed design and recommend 6.96 FSR to accommodate a modest rooftop amenity and conversion of a two-bedroom to a three-bedroom unit.
+Density - A density of 7.10 FSR was originally proposed for this application.
+Staff have reviewed the proposed design and recommend 7.14 FSR to accommodate a modest rooftop amenity.